witchEverly/CLT_simulation/README.md

 # CLT_simulation

-Code for shiny app which can be found at: https://witcheverly.shinyapps.io/clt_app/
+This repository contains code for a R Shiny application which can be found at: https://witcheverly.shinyapps.io/CLT_simulation/